vmware-archive/push-android/README.md

     You will need obtain the Project Number (AKA the "Sender ID") and register a "Web Application".
 The Project Number is a parameter you most provide to the Push SDK when registering your device at run-time and to the Omnia console.
-The Web Application on Google Cloud Console includes an "API Key" that you must supply to the Omnia administration console when creating your release.
+The Web Application on Google Cloud Console includes an "API Key" that you must supply to the Omnia administration console when creating your variant.

- 2. Set up your project, application, and a release on the Omnia administration console.
+ 2. Set up your project, application, and a variant on the Omnia administration console.
 This task is beyond the scope of this document, but please note that you will need the two parameters from Google Cloud Console above.

-    After setting up your release in Omnia, make sure to note the Release UUID and Release Secret parameters.
+    After setting up your variant in Omnia, make sure to note the Variant UUID and Variant Secret parameters.
 You will need them below.

  3. Link the library to your project.
 If you are using Gradle to build your project and you have access to the Xtreme